 We’ve heard a lot about the dangers of traditional payday loans and many states have clamped down on lending practices that exploit the poor and vulnerable.
 But as the state and federal governments have clamped down on payday lending a new crop of payday lenders have sprung up online.
 Many of these online payday lenders evade federal and state laws leaving borrowers with little or no protection.

-Below are some of the dangers associated with taking out a payday loan online:
+Dangers associated with taking out a payday loan online:

 - Many of the online payday lenders are not licensed in the state of Texas and therefore are not under the jurisdiction of Texas law.
 This leaves some consumers with no protection.
 And if you think you will be protected by federal law after you take out your payday loan, think again, consumer advocates are finding that many of the online payday lenders are located in foreign countries such as Costa Rica and fail to follow both state and federal law.